Optimal Control-Based Baseline for Guided Exploration in Policy Gradient Methods: Results

-We first evaluate our approach on a simulated TurtleBot, which resembles a differential drive car \cite{bhattacharya2007optimal, al2012neural} navigating in an environment with multiple static obstacles, as shown in Fig.~\ref{fig:car_env}. {Note that the robot is not aware of the environment in advance, but needs to learn to correspond hi-dim sensory and internal states to proper actions purely from trial and error.} {The car aims to learn a collision-free control policy to} move from a starting area (green area in Fig.~\ref{fig:car_env}) to a specific goal area (yellow area in Fig.~\ref{fig:car_env}).
-The state and observation of this example are discussed in Sec.~\ref{subsec:model_selection}.
-The car moves by controlling the speed and turn rate.
-To warm-start the hi-dim RL process using our MBB approach, we select Eq.~\eqref{eq:3d_car} as a lo-dim, approximate car system in which only considers $(x,y,\theta)$ as state, linear and angular velocity $(v, \omega)$ as control.
-It is used to generate lo-dim value data via classical methods to initialize model-based baseline function.
+We first evaluate our method on a simulated TurtleBot \cite{amsters2019turtlebot}, which resembles a differential drive car navigating in an unknown environment with multiple static obstacles.
+The car aims to learn a collision-free control policy via trial and error to move from a starting area to a goal area.
+We use the Gazebo simulator \cite{Koenig-2004-394} to build the robotic system and environment for the target RL problem, as shown in Fig.~\ref{fig:car_env}.

-Fig.~\ref{fig:car_perf} shows the learning progresses for different approaches.
-We take the averaged training return versus iterations as performance measurement.
-Results are summarized across 10 different trials.
-The curves show the mean return and the shaded area represents the standard deviation of 10 trials.
-As evident from Fig.~\ref{fig:car_perf}, baseline approach is struggling in making progress potentially due to insufficient reward feedback.
-Similarly, ME-TRPO fails to make progress on learning a goal-reaching policy.
-This is because the transition model of sensory input like Lidar is too difficult to represent even using a set of neural network-based approximators.
-However, with a simple replacement of baseline function, MBB approach (all variants) can elevate the learning performance significantly and also avoid fitting a hi-dim model, despite sparse-feedback environment.

-As the {typical final} policy behaviours shown in Fig.~\ref{fig:car_env_subfigure1}, \ref{fig:car_env_subfigure2} and \ref{fig:car_env_subfigure3}, our approach can successfully learn collision-free paths despite the collisions in the earlier stage while the baseline approach only learns highly conservative behaviours such as staying around the same area after many failures.

-Fig.~\ref{fig:car_perf} takes the warm-starting stage required by MBB approach into account for a fair comparison of learning efficiency in terms of sample and computational cost.
-As summarized in Table.~\ref{warm-starting cost}, the car example only requires $\mathrm{10K}$ samples and $5.5\%$ computational time for MBB warm-starting, which is insignificant compared to that of entire RL process, indicating the efficiency of MBB over the baseline approach.
-The data in Table.~\ref{warm-starting cost} is measured on the hardware: Intel(R) Core(TM) i7-8700K CPU@3.70GHz; RAM 32GB.